 Enjoy good health

-Experience love of God & neighbours
+Experience love of God and their neighbours

-Cared for, protected and participating
+Are cared for, protected and participating